GnaspGames/Smelt/bangcommands.md

 ### The `!init` command
 Usage: `!init <command>`

-This command it used to define commands that should be executes when a module it installed, but don't need to be included in the command blocks or executed again later.
-To reexecute the commands, the module would have to be reinstalled.
+This command is used to define commands that should be executed when a module is installed, but don't need to be included in the command blocks or executed again later.
+To re-execute the commands, the module would have to be reinstalled.

 	!init say Installing Module